intuit/user-data-for-fraud-prevention/README.md

 1. Test your changes in your consuming code or using our demo project: Run [`yarn link`](https://classic.yarnpkg.com/en/docs/cli/link) or [`npm link`](https://docs.npmjs.com/cli/link)
 1. Ensure the code coverage is the same or higher than before your changes
 1. Create a PR to the `master` branch
+1. Codeowners will automatically be requested to review, so no need to tag on your PR

 ## How contributors get added to the README